Phage group: Origins

 Bacteriophages have been a subject of experimental investigation since Félix d'Herelle isolated and developed methods for detecting and culturing them, beginning in 1917.
 Max Delbrück, a physicist-turned biologist seeking the simplest possible experimental system to probe the fundamental laws of life, first encountered phages during a 1937 visit to T. H. Morgan's fly lab at Caltech.
 Delbrück was unimpressed with Morgan's experimentally complex model organism Drosophila, but another researcher, Emory Ellis, was working with the more elementary phage.
 During the next few years, Ellis and Delbrück collaborated on methods of counting phage and tracking growth curves; they established the basic step-wise pattern of virus growth.

 Emory Ellis (1906–2003) and Max Delbrück (1906–1981)

 In a retrospective article, Emory Ellis stated "Soon after Max Delbrück arrived at the Caltech Biology Division, intent on discovering how his background in physical sciences could be productively applied to biological problems, I showed him some step-growth curves.
 His first comment was 'I don't believe it.'"
-However, as Ellis describes, Delbruck soon dispelled this initial reaction of disbelief by his own analysis of the phenomenon, and promptly joined in the work with enthusiasm, bringing to it his training in mathematics and physics, and intense interest in genetics.
+However, as Ellis describes, Delbrück soon dispelled this initial reaction of disbelief by his own analysis of the phenomenon, and promptly joined in the work with enthusiasm, bringing to it his training in mathematics and physics, and intense interest in genetics.
 Their initial collaborative findings were published in 1939.